doitintl/next23-genai-demo/README.md

 The Vertex AI PaLM API contains the publisher endpoints for Google's Pathways Language Model 2 (PaLM 2), which are large language models (LLMs) that generate text and code in response to natural language prompts.
 The Codey APIs include three models that generate code, suggest code for code completion, and let developers chat to get help with code-related questions.

 ## Setup
-Create a config.py in the config folder with the following environment variables. openai_api_key = "" API key from OpenAI \
+Create a config.py in the config folder with the following environment variables: \
+openai_api_key = "" API key from OpenAI \
 service_account = "" #Cloud SQL service account \
 database_version="MYSQL_8_0" \